Thermal Bootstrap of Matrix Quantum Mechanics: SDP solvers

 \section{SDP solvers}

 In this work, we use two SDP solvers to implement the thermal bootstrap at the numerical level.
 The first is the double precision solver MOSEK \cite{mosek} with default parameter values.
-The second is the double-double precision solver SDPA-DD \cite{5612693,sdpa,sdpaManual}, with following parameter values: epsilonStar=1.0E-0, lambdaStar=1.0E3, omegaStar=2.0, lowerBound=-1.0E5, upperBound = 1.0E5, betaStar=0.1, betaBar=0.2, gammaStar=0.9, epsilonDash=1.0E-9.\footnote{The vanilla SPDA solver was used for finite $N$ results with parameter values: epsilonStar=1.0E-6, betaStar=0.1, betaBar=0.2, gammaStar=0.5, epsilonDash=1.0E-6.} Unless otherwise mentioned, we use MOSEK to produce upper and lower bounds on the finite temperature observables since it is much faster than SDPA-DD.
+The second is the double-double precision solver SDPA-DD \cite{5612693,sdpa,sdpaManual},\footnote{We used the version of SDPA-DD available at \cite{sdpaddweb}.} with following parameter values: epsilonStar=1.0E-0, lambdaStar=1.0E3, omegaStar=2.0, lowerBound=-1.0E5, upperBound = 1.0E5, betaStar=0.1, betaBar=0.2, gammaStar=0.9, epsilonDash=1.0E-9.\footnote{The vanilla SPDA solver was used for finite $N$ results with parameter values: epsilonStar=1.0E-6, betaStar=0.1, betaBar=0.2, gammaStar=0.5, epsilonDash=1.0E-6.} Unless otherwise mentioned, we use MOSEK to produce upper and lower bounds on the finite temperature observables since it is much faster than SDPA-DD.
 However, there are cases where MOSEK is numerically unstable and does not find optimal solutions.
 In such cases, we use the higher precision solver SDPA-DD to find either bounds or infeasibility certificates.
 We explicitly mention whenever SDPA-DD is used.
 MOSEK was run on a single-core FAS Research Computing cluster at Harvard University, and SDPA-DD was run on a 10-core Intel i9-10900F processor.
 Sample computing times for these solvers are displayed in the following tables.

 As shown in the tables, the SDP solver time is relatively short.
-The main computing bottleneck in extending these results to longer length words is setting up the positivity matrices and reducing the number of variables using cyclicity of the trace and Schwinger-Dyson equations.
+The main computing bottleneck in extending these results to longer length words is setting up the positivity matrices and reducing the number of variables using cyclicity of the trace and stationary state conditions.
 For example, at $L=10$ it takes approximately $\sim41$ minutes and $\sim46.5$ GB of memory to generate the symbolic SDP matrices.